exakat/php-dictionary/dictionary/smart-cast.ini.rst

    // PHP runtime checks — no compiler-enforced narrowing. function process(int|string $value): string {
        if (is_string($value)) {
-           // PHPStan / Psalm will narrow $value to string here,
+           // SCA will narrow $value to string here,
            // but the PHP engine itself does not enforce this at compile time. return strtoupper($value);
        }